drdrej/nodejs-json-get/README.md

 ===============

 **json-tools** is a library for access, transformation, and rendering of json.
-Using json-tools can be built a stream of selectors, transformations and validations and will later be filled with JSON/objects.
+Using json-tools can be built a stream of selectors, transformations and validations.
+This stream will later be filled with JSON/objects.

      development: active
      version: 0.2.27
      author: A.siebert (drdrej)

 ## Inspired by following concepts:
-* model driven architecture
+* streams
+* events & event-processing
 * fluent APIs
 * domain specific languages